Corporate Governance

 • Review of the discussion points and key considerations at the Board of Directors

-• Evaluation of improvements in the effectiveness of the Audit & Supervisory Board
+• Evaluation of the effectiveness of the Audit & Supervisory Board

 • Opinion exchange sessions with Outside Directors